Donald Trump back in court today as New York fraud trial nears end

 Three of Trump's children, Donald Trump Jr., Eric Trump and Ivanka Trump, have also testified during the trial.
 The two sons are defendants in the case, but Ivanka Trump is not.
 She was originally a defendant, but the allegations against her were dismissed by an appellate court that ruled they were outside the statute of limitations.

-On Thursday, the Trumps' defense will call Eli Bartov, a New York University accounting professor who is expected to testify about the role of property valuations in financial statements that are at the heart of the fraud case.
+On Thursday, the Trumps' defense planned to call Eli Bartov, a New York University accounting professor who is expected to testify about the role of property valuations in financial statements that are at the heart of the fraud case.

 Donald Trump himself is scheduled to be the final witness called in his own defense on Monday, Dec.
 11.